dlingley/alma_inventory/README.md

+## This code is no longer being updated: The setup instructions are still valid - The repository that contains updated code is here: https://github.com/dlingley/alma_inventory_docker

 # alma_inventory
 A PHP webapp which allows libraries to run a list of scanned barcodes and find which books are out of place